All Episodes

 Her parents say she's not.

-Well, that's not we have the first transracial person in the country on this program before I left.
+We have the first transracial person in the country on this program before I left.

-We had a guy call here said he identifies as black.
+We had a guy call here, said he identifies as black.

 You remember it?